cyberconcepts/loops/README.txt

   ['m111', 'm112', 'm113', 'm114']

-A special management view provides methods for moving objects down, up, to the bottom, and to the top
+A special management view provides methods for moving objects down, up, to the bottom, and to the top.

   >>> from cybertools.container.ordered import OrderedContainerView
   >>> view = OrderedContainerView(m11, TestRequest())